alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

   ]
 }
 ```
-Note: Like with the SLB, the RDS database uses a master/slave architecture.
+Note: Like with the SLB, the RDS database uses a master / slave architecture.
 The `zone_id` is set via a datasource
 (which provides a value like "ap-southeast-1MAZ1(a,b)").
 The master is created in the availability zone of the
 given `vswitch_id`.